Hop to it: what do wild rabbits eat? If you’re curious about what do wild rabbits eat then you are in the right place. Whatever may be your case:

 Pellets are rich food sources, and therefore should not be fed excessively.
 Furthermore, wild rabbits run around 3 miles each day, so you should maintain the same balance between activity and high caloric foods for your adopted wild rabbit.

-The best way to feed a wild rabbit is to cut him grass.
-Use scissors, not a lawn mower.
-The cutting action of the mower crushes the grass, which causes it to begin to fermenting, and could upset your rabbit’s stomach.
+The best way to feed a wild rabbit is to cut grass.
+Use scissors, not a lawnmower.
+The cutting action of the mower crushes the grass, which causes it to begin to ferment, and could upset your rabbit’s stomach.
 Also, check for the grass to be free of pesticides.
 The pesticides could make any rabbits very sick.

 From the category “do not” this cottontail was kept for 7 months, in a pet carrier, fed lettuce, and carrots.
 He became completely blind from nutritional deficiencies.

-You can start feeding the rabbits with small amount of fruits.
-Berries are the fruits they are familiar with (blueberries, raspberries, blackberries and so on).
-For the fruit that are high in sugar (like bananas) you should provide them even less the berries.
+You can start feeding the rabbits with a small number of fruits.
+Berries are the fruits they are familiar with (blueberries, raspberries, blackberries, and so on).
+For the fruit that are high in sugar (like bananas) you should provide them even fewer berries.